-Stakeholder engagement remains the highest CSR priority for business, while managing the implications of technology has risen to second top priority (up from the tenth highest priority in 2012).
+Stakeholder engagement remains the highest CSR priority for business, while managing the implications of technology has risen to second top priority.

 For the first time, the survey on which the State of CSR is based asked for specific information on how priorities will be addressed.
 “It turns out that there is a significant gap between espoused priorities and concrete plans, expressed in our Annual Review as a ‘commitment co-efficient’,“ said Dr Black.
 “For some priorities, such as combatting business corruption or addressing labour relations issues, the commitment co-efficient was very low, at 0.25 and 0.21 respectively.
 This hints at the continuing struggle of CSR workers to influence organisational decisions and ensure appropriate budgets for their work.”